There are currently 50 rider levels in Zwift. Everyone begins at level 1, and you move to higher levels by accumulating XP (experience) points.

 Sorry, Imperials: you will accumulate XP 7.3% faster if you ride in metric units.
 (100km=2,000 XP, while the equivalent mileage, 62.13=1864 XP.)

-You also get additional XP for the Large or Small Bonus power ups, 10 points when you complete a KOM or sprint section, and points for some achievements including route achievement badges and the spinner atop Alpe du Zwift.
+You also get additional XP for the Large or Small Bonus power ups, 10 points when you ride through a banner on a TT bike, and points for some achievements including route achievement badges and the spinner atop Alpe du Zwift.

 Where Do I See My XP?